Aangelin674/Norm-of-a-matrix/README.md

 # 1-Norm of a Matrix
 '''
-Developed by : G Sindhu Priya Reddy
+Developed by : ANGELIN GRACY.R
-Registration Number : 212224040319
+Registration Number : 25007261
 '''
 import numpy as np
 matrix = eval(input())